adimyth/plant_disease/README.md

 ## Plant Disease Detection
-A webapp to predict a the type of plant disease for a given sample.
+A webapp to predict the type of plant disease for a given sample.
 This repository is a simple project to identify different types of plant diseases.
 Dataset for the project was downloaded from [here.](https://github.com/spMohanty/PlantVillage-Dataset)